 - Field replicate multi-increment samples are replicates made up of a minimum of 30 different systematic or stratified random increments from within the same DU.
 The replicate samples are prepared and analyzed in the same manner as carried out for the initial sample.
 Triplicate samples (i.e., initial MIS plus two replicates) are preferred and more useful than just replicates for statistical evaluation. - Trip blanks are used to assess the potential for sample contamination during handling, shipment, and storage.
 One trip blank is usually included within every shipping cooler of liquid samples to be analyzed for VOCs.
 Trip blanks are sample bottles filled by the analytical laboratory with organic-free water.
 The trip blanks are sealed and transported to the field; kept with empty sample bottles and then with the investigative samples throughout the field effort; and returned to the laboratory for analysis with the investigative samples.
 Trip blanks are never opened in the field. - Equipment rinsate blanks are collected when sampling equipment is used.
 These blanks assess the cleanliness of sampling equipment and the effectiveness of equipment decontamination.
 Equipment rinsate blanks are typically collected for each type of decontaminated sampling equipment.
 Equipment rinsate blanks are collected by pouring analyte-free water over surfaces of cleaned sampling equipment that contact sample media.
 Equipment rinsate blanks are collected after sampling equipment has been decontaminated but prior to being reused for sampling. - Source blanks are collected from the water used for the final decontamination rinse of equipment.
 They are used to assess contamination in the water used for decontamination.
 One source blank is collected from each source of water used for decontamination. - Field replicate samples are independent samples collected as close as possible in space and time to the original investigative sample.
 Typically, field replicates are collected at a frequency of one for every 10 investigative water samples.
 Collection of soil replicates are decided based on the DQOs for each site.
 Immediately following collection of the original sample, the field duplicate sample is collected using the same collection method.
 Care should be taken to collect the field duplicate sample as close to the location of the original sample as possible.
 Field duplicate samples can measure how sampling and field procedures influence the precision of an environmental measurement.
-They can also provide information on the heterogeneity of a sampling location. - Field split samples are usually a set of two or more samples taken from a larger homogenized sample.
+They can also provide information on the heterogeneity of a sampling location. - Temperature blanks are used to assess the temperature of the samples upon arrival at the laboratory.
+A sample container is filled with distilled water and placed each cooler.
+Upon arrival at the laboratory, the temperature of the water is measured.
+The temperature blank is not analyzed. - Field split samples are usually a set of two or more samples taken from a larger homogenized sample.
 UC Berkeley may collect field split samples to monitor how closely laboratories are meeting project-specific QA objectives.
 The larger sample is usually collected from a single sampling location, but can also be a composite sample.
 Field split samples can be sent to two or more laboratories and are used to provide comparison data between the laboratories.